genomicsclass/book/pages/association_tests.md

 $${4 \choose 3} {4 \choose 1} / {8 \choose 4} = 16/70$$.
 The probability of
 picking all 4 correct is
 $${4 \choose 4} {4 \choose 0}/{8 \choose 4}= 1/70$$.
-Thus the chance of observing a 3 or something more extreme, under the null hypothesis, is $$\approx 0.24$$.
+Thus, the chance of observing a 3 or something more extreme, under the null hypothesis, is $$\approx 0.24$$.
 This is the p-value.
-The procedure that produced this p-value is called Fisher's exact test and it uses the *hypergeometric distribution*.
+The procedure that produced this p-value is called _Fisher's exact test_ and it uses the *hypergeometric distribution*.

-### Two By Two Tables
+#### Two By Two Tables

 The data from the experiment above can be summarized by a 2 by 2 table: